The mayor of Denver has actually suggested that the cops not enforce marijuana law next week in Denver during the Democrat convention.

 It's an attempt by the anti-car fanatics to screw up our traffic on behalf of the bicycle fantasy.

-This this I'm telling you this guy has a point.
+I'm telling you, this guy has a point.

 I have personal experience with this.

-Let me ask, how many of you people live in a neighborhood where on Saturday or Sunday morning there can be a hundred and fifty to four hundred bicyclists, cyclists on your 30 mile an hour street, occupying your lane, and you can't go around them because the trail of them's too long and it might hit somebody coming at you.
+Let me ask, how many of you people live in a neighborhood where on Saturday or Sunday morning there can be 150 to 400 bicyclists, cyclists, on your 30-mile-an-hour street occupying your lane, and you can't go around them because the trail of them is too long and it might hit somebody coming at you.

-And you gotta get off and hit a side street and then try to outrun them, breaking the speed limit on another throat is parallel to the one you're on.
+And you got to get off and hit a side street and then try to outrun them, breaking the speed limit on another road that's parallel to the one you're on.

 How many times did they?

-And I, you know, I have always, I have always had a bugaboo about bicyclists and pedestrians getting a right away.
+And I, you know, I have always, I have always had a bugaboo about bicyclists and pedestrians getting the right away.

-You you want to know one of the reasons New York traffic's as bad as it is, cause pedestrians.
+You want to know one of the reasons New York traffic's as bad as it is?

-They can weave in and out of the traffic, they don't stop anything.
+They can weave in and out of the traffic.

 Those guys are daredevils.

-But the pedestrians, I know there's nothing can do about it, but my gosh, can't make a left turn, can't make a right turn.
+But the pedestrians, I know there's nothing going to do about it, but my gosh, can't make a left turn, can't make a right turn.

-And if you try to make a right turn through the to the pedestrian, someone will knock your window out.
+And if you try to make a right turn to the pedestrians, someone will knock your window out or try.

 You roll down the window and say, hey, I'm just trying to get to work.